 BMR units can be apartments, condominiums, town-homes, or single-family homes.
 There are presently 63 Below Market Rate housing units in Menlo Park, which are located throughout the city.

-Currently, there are no BMR apartment rental available at this time.
+Currently, there is no BMR rental available at this time.
 If you would like to be on the waitlist, please contact Westlake Realty Group at (650) 579-1010 for more information.